Multiemployer Defined Benefit (DB) Pension Plans: A Primer

 Critical and Declining (Deep Red Zone)

-PBGC Multiemployer Insurance Program
+PBGC's Multiemployer Insurance Program

 PBGC Maximum Guarantees

 PBGC guarantees benefits in pension plans up to a statutory maximum level.
-When a multiemployer DB pension plan becomes insolvent, the plan must reduce participants' benefit to the PBGC maximum amount before the plan receives the assistance.
+When a multiemployer DB pension plan becomes insolvent, the plan must reduce participants' benefits to the PBGC maximum amount before the plan receives the assistance.
 The statutory maximum benefit in multiemployer plans that receive financial assistance from PBGC is the product of a participant's years of service multiplied by the sum of (1) 100% of the first $11 of the monthly benefit accrual rate and (2) 75% of the next $33 of the accrual rate.
-For a participant with 30 years of service, the statutory monthly maximum benefit is $1,073 or an annual maximum benefit of $12,870 per year.29 The multiemployer guarantee limit has been unchanged since 2001.
+For a participant with 30 years of service, the statutory monthly maximum benefit is $1,073, or an annual maximum benefit of $12,870 per year.27 The multiemployer guarantee limit has been unchanged since 2001.

 Financing of PBGC's Multiemployer Program